Guide on Section 16 of CGST Act - Eligibility, conditions & time limit for taking input tax credit

 subject to section 41,

-either in cash or through ITC
+either in cash or through utilization of admissible ITC

 Description: Image result for images of pointing finger